rhysormond/config/docs/README.md

 # Setup

+These configs are designed to be installed on top of Manjaro Gnome minimal.

+# Config

-These configs are designed to be cloned into a bare repository with a worktree in `~`.
+These configs are cloned into a bare repository with a worktree in `~`.

 ```fish
 # clone as a bare repository at ~/.cfg